Receiving document data (d.velop smart invoice)

 What are webhooks?

-d.velop smart invoice can use webhooks to inform an external application (such as an ERP system, for example) when certain events occur.
-The external application can then respond to this event, for example, by generating a posting proposal.
+d.velop smart invoice can use webhooks to inform an external application (an ERP system, for example) when certain events occur.
+The external application can respond to this event and create a posting proposal, for example.

-From a technical perspective, a webhook can be created in any kind of technology as long as the application provides an HTTP endpoint that can receive POST requests in a format specified by d.velop smart invoice.
+Webhooks can be created using any technology.
+To do this, the application has to provide an HTTP endpoint that receives POST requests in a format which is specified by d.velop smart invoice.

 Implementing a webhook endpoint

-To implement a webhook endpoint, you must first make a new endpoint available in your application.
-The way to do so depends on the technology that you are using: for example, it may be a new .php file in a PHP application or a new route in Microsoft ASP.NET MVC.
+To implement a webhook endpoint, you must make a new endpoint available in your application.
+The deployment of the endpoint is dependent on the technology you use: in a PHP application, for example, through a new .php file, in Microsoft .NET ASP MVC through a new route.

-The endpoint is then tasked with extracting and processing the JSON from the POST request.
-At the end of processing, you must return an HTTP status code that indicates whether processing was successful to d.velop smart invoice.
+The webhook endpoint extracts and processes the JSON from the POST request.
+You must then send an HTTP status code to signal the successful processing to d.velop smart invoice.

 The data that d.velop smart invoice sends to the endpoint corresponds to the event object from the API.

-You should also authenticate the incoming requests to ensure that they actually originate from d.velop smart invoice.
+You can additionally authenticate incoming requests to ensure that the requests actually originate from d.velop smart invoice.

 Status codes and return values

-If you were able to process the webhook request correctly, you should respond with HTTP status code 200.
-If errors occurred, you should respond with status code 500 if there is a program error on your side.
+If the webhook request was processed correctly, respond with HTTP status code 200.
+If you encountered errors due to a program error, respond with status code 500.

-If the cause was invalid information (for example, a G/L account that did not exist), you should respond with error 400.
-In this case, you can also enter an error message in the response.
-This error message is displayed for the user in d.velop smart invoice.
+If invalid information, such as a non-existent general ledger account, is the cause, respond with status code 400.
+In this case, you can also include an error message in the response.
+The error message is displayed for your users in d.velop smart invoice.
 You must enter the error message in German and English.

 When you implement a webhook endpoint, you must ensure that incoming requests actually originate from d.velop smart invoice.
 For this purpose, each request includes a signature in the header X-Smart-Invoice-Signature.
 To verify the signature, you require the secret from the webhook integration settings.
 The secret differs in each integrating application.